keedrop/keedrop/README.md

 ## Security features

 - State-of-the-art encryption technology: Curve25519-XSalsa20-Poly1305, courtesy of [TweetNaCl](http://tweetnacl.js.org/).
-- The server never even saves anything on disk
+- The server never sees the unencrypted secret
 - Data is automatically expunged after 24h
-- All data is deleted once it has been retrieved
+- Alternatively, data is deleted on retrieval
-- We don't track you with analytics
+- Doesn't track you with analytics

 ## What it cannot defend against: